 Scarring From Traditional Laparoscopic Gastric Sleeve

-Laparoscopic gastric sleeve surgery (LGS) is the most common and most frequently performed bariatric procedure.
-It involves making several small incisions normally around 5 that are used for the surgeon’s instruments to access the stomach through the abdominal wall.
-The incisions are traditionally made in the upper portion of the abdomen and scarring from the healed gastric sleeve incisions is minimal because the incisions themselves are small.
+LGS is the most common and most performed bariatric procedure.
+Making small incisions around the abdomen, usually 5, the surgeon accesses the stomach through the abdominal wall.
+Traditionally, the incisions are in the upper abdomen, and due to their size, the scarring from the healed gastric sleeve incisions is minimized.

 Scarring From Open Gastric Sleeve Surgery

-Gastric sleeve surgery is very rarely performed as open surgery these days.
-It is invasive and elevates the risks of complications after surgery.
+Gastric sleeve surgery is very rarely done as open surgery these days.
+It is invasive and increases the risk of complications after surgery.
 In rare instances, it may be necessary such as emergency surgery.
 The scars that result from open gastric sleeve surgery run the length of the chest vertically from below the breastbone to the navel and are noticeable.

 Timeline for Scar Healing